SorenEricMent/currycoin/README.md

 #### Running Currycoin Shell (Not for PoC!)

+> **Note**: Use `git submodule update --init` to fetch libsecp256k1 source code.
+This source code will be used automatically if libsecp256k1 is not installed in your local system.

-Simply execute `stack build`, if you want to inspect on our example functions, run `stack ghci`, if you want to enter the interactive terminal (Not yet in progress but will be in the actual phase of the project), run the executable from the build (`stack run`).
+Simply execute `make build`, if you want to inspect on our example functions, run `make ghci`, if you want to enter the interactive terminal (Not yet in progress but will be in the actual phase of the project), run the executable from the build (`make run`).

 #### How to use the Currycoin shell
 For the final evaluation, you might want to use `stack run` for the Currycoin shell!
 This section is going to guide you to use it.